kent-lee/deviantart-scraper/README.md

         Example: [original URL](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/f/90b0cf78-3356-43b3-a7a2-8e6bf0e85ef1/dcbojon-68d45ef2-5ab7-408b-bf04-cf6d21aa16b5.jpg/v1/fill/w_1024,h_1280,q_70,strp/lantern_by_guweiz_dcbojon-fullview.jpg?token=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ1cm46YXBwOjdlMGQxODg5ODIyNjQzNzNhNWYwZDQxNWVhMGQyNmUwIiwiaXNzIjoidXJuOmFwcDo3ZTBkMTg4OTgyMjY0MzczYTVmMGQ0MTVlYTBkMjZlMCIsIm9iaiI6W1t7ImhlaWdodCI6Ijw9MTI4MCIsInBhdGgiOiJcL2ZcLzkwYjBjZjc4LTMzNTYtNDNiMy1hN2EyLThlNmJmMGU4NWVmMVwvZGNib2pvbi02OGQ0NWVmMi01YWI3LTQwOGItYmYwNC1jZjZkMjFhYTE2YjUuanBnIiwid2lkdGgiOiI8PTEwMjQifV1dLCJhdWQiOlsidXJuOnNlcnZpY2U6aW1hZ2Uub3BlcmF0aW9ucyJdfQ.-Gv_pRk6mqruJcBsg_kIpdAyRdWGzSzAI_YQT0Umh_A) vs [modified URL](https://images-wixmp-ed30a86b8c4ca887773594c2.wixmp.com/intermediary/f/90b0cf78-3356-43b3-a7a2-8e6bf0e85ef1/dcbojon-68d45ef2-5ab7-408b-bf04-cf6d21aa16b5.jpg/v1/fill/w_5100,h_5100,bl,q_100/lantern_by_guweiz_dcbojon-fullview.jpg).
 The original url has a file size of 153 KB and 1024x1280 resolution, while the modified URL has a file size of 2.03 MB and 2190x2738 resolution.
 The result is still not as good as the [original upload](https://www.deviantart.com/guweiz/art/Lantern-745215143) (4.2 MB and 2700×3375 resolution), but this is the closest I can get

         UPDATE: for new uploads, this trick no longer works.
 However, the image quality can still be changed.
-To do this, you keep everything in the image url the same (token can be removed) and change the part `q_\d+,strp` to `q_100`
+To do this, you keep everything in the image url the same and change the part `q_\d+,strp` to `q_100`

       - URL with no `/v1/fill` inside: this is the original image, so just download it